sth/sodata/README.md

 of the data.
 Also the importing databse user will need to have superuser privileges in the database to be allowed to use `COPY`.

-By default the temporary files will be put in `/var/tmp`, but this can be changed with the `-i` flag.
-Connect options can be specified with the `-c`
+By default the temporary files will be put in `/var/tmp`, but the directory can be changed with the `-d` flag.
+Connect options can be specified with the `-c` flag:
-flag:

-    pgcopyimport -i ~/tmp/ -c "host=localhost dbname=so user=admin password=abc1"
+    pgcopyimport -d ~/tmp/ -c "host=localhost dbname=so user=admin password=abc1"

 ### Common options